polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 ---
 title: Introduction to XCM
-description: Unlock seamless blockchain interoperability with XCM—Polkadot's cross-consensus messaging format for asset transfers and cross-chain interactions.
+description: Unlock blockchain interoperability with XCM — Polkadot's Cross-Consensus Messaging format for cross-chain interactions.
 ---

 # Introduction to XCM